Idecabtagene vicleucel

 What is idecabtagene vicleucel (Abecma®)?

-Idecabtagene vicleucel is a chimeric antigen receptor T-cell therapy (CAR-T therapy) for the treatment of adult patients with relapsed and refractory multiple myeloma, who have received at least three previous lines of therapy, including an immunomodulatory agent, a proteasome inhibitor and an anti- CD38 antibody, and whose disease has progressed since receiving the last treatment1.
+Idecabtagene vicleucel is a chimeric antigen receptor T-cell therapy (CAR-T therapy) for the treatment of adult patients with relapsed and refractory multiple myeloma, who have received at least three previous lines of therapy, including an immunomodulatory agent, a proteasome inhibitor and an anti- CD38 antibody, and whose disease has progressed since receiving the last treatment.

 Idecabtagene vicleucel received orphan drug designation (a status assigned to medicines developed for rare disease conditions that affect fewer than five patients per 10,000 inhabitants in the EU) on 20th April 20172.
-It was granted Conditional Marketing Authorisation from the European Commission in June 2021 with validity throughout the European Union from 18th August 20212.
+It was granted Conditional Marketing Authorisation from the European Commission in June 2021 with validity throughout the European Union from 18th August 2021.

-Conditional Marketing Authorisation means that the company manufacturing idecabtagene vicleucel (BMS/Celgene) is required to provide further evidence on the safety and efficacy of the drug as this evidence becomes available from ongoing clinical trials (most importantly, data on long term safety is still expected)3.
+Conditional Marketing Authorisation means that the company manufacturing idecabtagene vicleucel (BMS/Celgene) is required to provide further evidence on the safety and efficacy of the drug as this evidence becomes available from ongoing clinical trials (most importantly, data on long term safety is still expected).
 Idecabtagene vicleucel is the first CAR-T therapy to be approved for the treatment of multiple myeloma.

 How does idecabtagene vicleucel work?